fakheryasser01/Deliveroo-Project/README.md

 # Deliveroo Automation Project

-Automated tests for the cart view
+Automated tests for the Deliveroo's cart

 ### The main Frameworks included in the project:
-* Selenium Webdriver
+* Selenium WebDriver
 * TestNG
 * Maven
+* WebDriver Manager
+* json-simple
 * Allure Report

 ### Project Design:
 * Page Object Model (POM) design pattern (method chaining)
 * Singleton design pattern (webDriver)
-* A PagesBase class in *src/main/java/pageBase/PageBases.java* file path, that includes creation of the  webDriver and many wrapper methods which services as a core engine for the project
+* A PageBase class in *src/main/java/frameworkBase/PageBases.java* file path, that includes creation of the  webDriver and many wrapper methods which services as a core engine for the project
-* Test Data from Enum in the *src/test/java* folder mainly in the *data* package instead of Data-driven excel/JSON because of the project size
+* Data Driven framework (JSON)
 * A screenShot for failure
 * A Allure / emailable-report report After executing